-No building or occupancy permit shall be issued for any of the following, nor shall any of the following uses be permitted until and unless the location of said use shall have been applied for and approved by the Board of Adjustment as set forth in SECTION 3.145 of this ordinance:
+No building or occupancy permit shall be issued for any of the following, nor shall any of the following uses be permitted until and unless the location of said use shall have been applied for and approved by the Board of Adjustment as set forth in SECTION 3.15 of this ordinance:

 - 1. Dwelling units are not to exceed 50% of the total building area. - 2.
-Cellular Telecommunications Facilities as regulated by Article 12. - 3.
-Tools and equipment rental and sales - 4.
-Lumber and building materials - 5.
+Tools and equipment rental and sales - 3.
+Lumber and building materials - 4.
 Agricultural equipment, supplies, sales and services